Abibguy/GWidgetSuite/README.md

 - Pull requests are welcome, but make it noodly.

-Written by a Linux Noob for Aesthetic Customisation on GNOME  人(_ _*)
+Written by a Linux Noob for Aesthetic Customisation on GNOME  人(_ _*) Planning to port to QT soon, cleaner and cross-platform.
+Currently working on making it Windows Compatible.
+For fun.
+Code is poor quality, pardon me.
+Comments in code are AI written (Github Copilot in Visual Studio Code)